Heads held high – Surrey v Somerset – County Championship 2025 – 25th, 26th and 27th April – The Oval

 Somerset, M.T.
 Renshaw, S.R.
 Dickson, T.A.
 Lammonby, L.P.
 Goldsworthy, T. Banton, J.E.K.
 Rew (w), L. Gregory (c), C. Overton, K.L.
 Aldridge, M. Pretorius, S. Bashir.

 Overnight.
 Somerset 285 and 204 for 6.
 Surrey 428.
-Surrey lead by 61 runs with four first innings wicket standing.
+Somerset lead by 61 runs with four first innings wicket standing.

 Final day.
 15th April – “It ain’t gonna happen

 “It ain’t gonna happen,” were the words of the Somerset supporter with me at the end of the third day when I suggested that Somerset would have to bat at least until tea on the final day to have a chance of saving the match.
-It seemed a reasonable statement for him to make at the time.
+It seemed a reasonable statement at the time.
 Somerset were six wickets down and only 61 runs ahead.
-Even on a flat pitch with the Kookaburra ball, the thought that Somerset’s last four wickets could bat for four hours or more on the final day was, as they say, for the birds.
+Even on a flat pitch with the Kookaburra ball, the thought that Somerset’s last four wickets would last for four hours or more on the final day was, as they say, for the birds.
 Perhaps it was.
 The pigeons which pick at the grass at the edges of the practice pitches in front of the Galadari Stand gave their wings a rest and stayed the entire final day as a slow-motion drama unfolded in front of them.
 As to spectators, most had voted with their feet.
-Leaving aside those sensibly hidden behind glass as winter had another swipe, by my count there were about two hundred in the ground, a far cry from the near four thousand of the first day.
-The match was, after all, essentially dead as a contest and if Somerset were to save it, it would be by dint of a substantial intervention by the weather.
-In the event, play began at ten minutes past twelve with 18 overs lost and the rain barely threatened again, but still, my Someret brain thought, it ain’t gonna happen.
+Leaving aside those sensibly hidden behind glass as the cutting edge of winter returned for another swipe, by my count there were about two hundred in the ground, a far cry from the four thousand of the first day.
+Even with overnight rain delaying the start the match was essentially dead as a contest it seemed, and if Somerset were to save it, it would be by dint of a further substantial intervention by the weather.
+In the event, play began at ten minutes past twelve with 18 overs lost and the rain barely threatened again, but still, my Somerset brain thought, it ain’t gonna happen.

 Read More »